CRAN2025/yourapp-mvp/ShopLynk_Header_Banner_LOCKED_FINAL.md

 ### ✅ Forbidden
 - **No hardcoded hex codes** in header components
+- **No solid blue backgrounds** - only approved gradient tokens
 - **No local component overrides** for spacing, shadows, or typography
 - **No arbitrary CSS** outside token system
+- **No inline styles** for header backgrounds - token inheritance mandatory

 ### ✅ Mandatory
 - **Token-only styling** for all header elements